sudheerj/javascript-interview-questions/README.md

 447. ### What are compose and pipe functions?

      The "compose" and "pipe" are two techniques commonly used in functional programming to simplify complex operations and make code more readable.
-They are not native in JavaScript and higher order functions. the `compose()` applies right to left any number of functions to the output of the previous function.
+They are not native to JavaScript and higher-order functions. the `compose()` applies right to left any number of functions to the output of the previous function.

      **[⬆ Back to Top](#table-of-contents)**

 448. ### What is module pattern?
      Module pattern is a designed pattern used to wrap a set of variables and functions together in a single scope returned as an object.
-JavaScript doesn't have access specifiers similar to other languages(Java, Pythong etc) to provide private scope.
-It uses IIFE (Immediately invoked function expression) to allow for private scopes. i.e, a closure that protect variables and methods.
+JavaScript doesn't have access specifiers similar to other languages(Java, Python, etc) to provide private scope.
+It uses IIFE (Immediately invoked function expression) to allow for private scopes. i.e., a closure that protect variables and methods.

-     The module pattern look like below,
+     The module pattern looks like below,

      ```javascript
       (function() {